our coalition

 our leadership structure

-Like the needles, seeds, and cones of a redwood forest, our funders bring vital resources that sustain growth, spark regeneration, and plant seeds for new possibilities.
+Like the needles, cones and seeds of a redwood forest, our funders bring vital resources that sustain growth, spark regeneration, and plant seeds for new possibilities.
 Their support fuels the coalition’s ongoing cycles of renewal, ensuring that fresh opportunities continue to take root.

 We are deeply grateful to the following partners whose generous funding and support make this work possible: